 Listening to 106.7 KROQ-FM this morning, I caught a rebroadcast of Monday’s show, that featured the discussion about romantic songs that people make fun of.

-Dave “The King of Mexico” had an interesting song choice.
-You can check out the segment below:
+Dave “The King of Mexico” had an interesting song choice, in that he and his wife picked Bone Thugs-N-Harmony’s “1st Of Tha Month.”
+You just have to hear it to believe it.
+Check out the entire segment below:

 Bone Thugs-N-Harmony will make a tour stop in its hometown in June of this year.